dikayx/winget-install/README.md

 ### How to run

-> Note: I recommend to run the powershell script.
+> **Note**: I recommend to run the PowerShell script.
 However, you can also run the `install.bat` file if you prefer.

 -   Open a terminal with administrator privileges
 -   Navigate to `install.ps1` file location